aureq/pulumi-work/docker-ts/README.md

 - `dockerfilePath`: Path to the `Dockerfile`.
 If unset, the Docker provider expects the Dockerfile in `context`
 - `imageName`: Define the container image name

-The [index.ts](index.ts) has 3 examples commeted.
+The [index.ts](index.ts) has 3 examples commented.
 So just uncomment to get started.